China–Russia relations: Military relations

 As early as February 2022, according to US authorities, Russia asked China for advanced military weaponry, in particular, armed drones for use in their invasion of Ukraine.
 China and Russia have both denied these allegations.
 In March 2023, Politico reported that Chinese state-owned weapons manufacturer Norinco shipped assault rifles, drone parts, and body armor to Russia between June and December 2022, with some of the shipments going through via third-countries including Turkey and the United Arab Emirates.
+Norinco is a major supplier of nitrocellulose, a key ingredient in gunpowder, for the Russian military.
 According to the US Department of Defense, Chinese ammunition has been used on battlefields in Ukraine.

-In May 2023, the EU identified that Chinese and UAE firms were supplying weapon components to Russia.
+In May 2023, the European Union identified that Chinese and UAE firms were supplying weapon components to Russia.
 The EU banned export of dual-use goods targeting 8 Chinese firms.
 In July 2023, the US Office of the Director of National Intelligence published a report stating that the Chinese government is assisting Russia to evade sanctions and providing it with dual-use technology.
 In October 2023, the US Department of Commerce added 42 Chinese companies to the Entity List for supplying Russia with microelectronics for missile and drone guidance systems.
 In February 2024, the European Union proposed sanctions that would target Chinese companies aiding Russia's war effort in Ukraine.
 In April 2025, it was reported that the Russian military has put out recruitment videos across Chinese social media.